-Sheet Pan Crispy Salmon is a fast, easy and healthy weeknight meal.
-Prep this sheet pan meal in just 5 minutes using tomatoes, asparagus and a crispy panko and walnut topping for you salmon.
+Panko Crusted Salmon is a fast, easy and healthy weeknight meal!
+This sheet pan dinner uses tomatoes, asparagus, and a crispy panko and walnut topping for your salmon!

 Sheet pan meals are all the rage right now and I totally understand why.
 Simple prep and simple clean-up make this concept ideal for busy families every place.
 But I find so many of the one dish meals and sheet pan meals are chicken.
-I like chicken, but I need some variety, so I transformed one of my favorite salmon recipes into Sheet Pan Crispy Salmon.
+I like chicken, but I need some variety, so I transformed one of my favorite salmon recipes into Panko Crusted Salmon.

 This was a recipe a used back in the day when I was all fit and going to the gym every night, surely a thing of the past.
 Panko, Japanese bread crumbs, combined with chopped walnuts complements the gentle flavor of salmon without being overwhelming.
 Cooked on a bed of thinly sliced lemon, they don’t dry out while cooking (unless you severely overcook them)!

 After adding another favorite easy side dish recipe, Asiago Asparagus and some cherry tomatoes, I had a well rounded meal.
-Although I have to admit, I generally make couscous or rice on the side, I’ll include those recipes below.
+Although I have to admit, I generally make couscous or rice on the side.

 Watch us make this recipe!